suborbital/docs/website/docs/e2-core/get-started.md

 subo dev
 ```

-This creates a Docker container running Atmo, copies your `runnables.wasm.zip` into
+This creates a Docker container running E2 Core, copies your `runnables.wasm.zip` into
-the container, and starts an Atmo server listening on `http://localhost:8080`.
+the container, and starts an E2 Core server listening on `http://localhost:8080`.

 You can test the `/hello` route in a second terminal by sending a POST request
 with a body to it: